philot789/Compositional_SAR/README.md

 Spatiotemporal Modeling of Regional Compositional Dynamics

 This repository contains the data and code accompanying the manuscript:
-“Modeling Regional Compositional Dynamics Using a Spatiotemporal Multivariate Autoregressive Framework” (submitted to JASA Applications and Case Studies).
+“Modeling Regional Compositional Dynamics Using a Spatiotemporal Multivariate Autoregressive Framework”.

 Overview